Universal gravothermal evolution of isolated self-interacting dark matter halos for velocity-dependent cross sections: Universal Gravothermal Evolution

 \section{Universal Gravothermal Evolution}

 The specific case of hard spheres, or point-like interactions, is obtained by taking the $w\to\infty$ (or equivalently $K_p\to 1$) limit of Eqs.~\eqref{eq:gravothermal_nondim},~\eqref{eq:t_N} and~\eqref{eq:def_hat_sig}.
-As noted in~\citetalias{Balberg:2002ue}, the full set of gravothermal equations is sensitive to a single parameter $\hat{\sigma}$, which controls when the long-to-short mean free path transition occurs.
-The LMFP phase, obtained formally by also taking $\hat{\sigma}\to0$, has no free parameters at all.
-Therefore, for hard sphere interactions, the LMFP evolution of halos is trivially universal~\citepalias{Balberg:2002ue}.
+As noted in~\citetalias{Balberg:2002ue}, the full set of gravothermal equations is sensitive to a single parameter $\hat{\sigma}$, which controls when the long-to-short mean free path transition occurs. {As $\hat{\sigma}\to0$ in Eq.~\eqref{eq:kappa_tild}, the conductivity approaches the LMFP conductivity ($\kappa \to \kappa_\text{LMFP}$), which dominates over the SMFP conductivity ($\kappa_\text{LMFP} \ll \kappa_\text{SMFP}$).
+Consequently, there are no free parameters at all in this LMFP phase.} Therefore, for hard sphere interactions, the LMFP evolution of halos is trivially universal~\citepalias{Balberg:2002ue}.

 As discussed in \S\ref{sec:gravothermal_evolution_of_isolated_halos}, a velocity-dependent cross section introduces a new velocity scale $\hat{w}$ (or, equivalently, $n$) to the gravothermal evolution equation, seemingly breaking universal LMFP evolution of SIDM halos. \begin{addmargin}[1.3em]{1.3em} \textit{Surprisingly, we find that the evolution of SIDM halos remains largely universal when a velocity dependence is included.
 Moreover, most of the important SIDM halo properties can be derived directly from the initial NFW halo parameters.
 At an instance in time we refer to as the ``maximal core'' stage, all halos reach the same maximal core size $r_{\rm core,0}\simeq0.45r_s$, the same minimal normalized density $\rho_{c,0}\simeq2.4\rho_s$ and the same normalized velocity dispersion $v_{c,0}\simeq0.64V_{\rm max}$.} \end{addmargin}